BCProgramming/ChestRandomizer/readme.txt

 -mobmode toggles whether a game that is prepared will be a mob arena game or a standard PvP arena game.
 -mobtimeout is used for PvP matches. provided with an argument, it specifies the number of seconds before the mob spawning algorithm will be re-enabled.
 The mob spawns will be the same as those you would find in the Mob Arena Mode, but currently the caps and spawnrate are not changed.
 -mobsweeper so-named since it is designed to "sweep out" players that are camping.
 Force-enables the Mob spawning algorithm described above.
+-repoptimeout sets the timeout value for opened chests.
 [/list]

 Game Tracking Specifics: